jboss-switchyard/quickstarts/camel-ftp-binding/Readme.md

 Tests should be skipped after parameter change because embedded server have hardcoded username and password.

+4. From src/test/resources, copy ftpclient.jks, id_sftp_rsa, and known_hosts_sftp to ${WILDFLY_HOME}/src/test/resources.

-4. Create file on ftp server using a standalone FTP client
+5. Create file on ftp server using a standalone FTP client

-5. Check the server console for output from the service.
+6. Check the server console for output from the service.

-6. Undeploy the quickstart:
+7. Undeploy the quickstart:

 mvn clean -Pdeploy -Pwildfly